GabrieLopes/rocketseat-ignite-challenges-react/README.md

 ## 🖥 Setup
 - Clone the repository
-- Enter the challenge folder you want
+- Enter the challenge folder you want and make sure that you have `node`, `npm` and `yarn` installed
-- Run `npm install` to install dependecies or `yarn` to install dependecies
+- Run `yarn` to install dependecies
-- Run `npm run` dev to run the project or `yarn dev` to run the project
+- Run  `yarn dev` to run the project

 ## 🚧 Built With
 - ReactJS